 Latitude and longitude are imaginary lines around the earth.
 They do not really exist, but scientists have calculated where they should be.
-We can use them to locate any place on Earth.
+People can use them as an 'address' for any place on Earth.

-The lines of latitude are east-west circles around the globe parallel to each other.
-The lines of latitude go north to south and divide the globe into degrees.
+The lines of latitude are east-west circles around the globe and they are parallel to each other.
+The lines of latitude divide the globe into degrees.
 In the middle of the globe is a line called the Equator.
 It is 0 degrees latitude.

-Degrees go north and south of the equator from $0^{\circ}$ to $90^{\circ}$ .
+Degrees go north and south of the equator from 0° to 90°.
 90 degrees north is the North Pole.
 90 degrees south is the South Pole.